shyhihihi/MERCI/README.md

 ![Image text]( https://github.com/shyhihihi/MERCI/blob/main/images/boxplot_CCvsMC.jpeg)

 Significance estimation to test if true-receivers are included in the input cancer cell population based on Rcm values.
+Please make sure that the rownames of DNA_rank and RNA_rank are identical.

 `CellN_stat <- CellNumber_test(DNA_rank, RNA_rank, Number_R=1000)`